-As a result of these factors, we may seek to raise additional funds and such funds may not be available on favorable terms, or at all.
+As a result of these factors, we must raise additional funds now and in the future and such funds may not be available on favorable terms, or at all.
 Furthermore, if we issue equity or debt securities to raise additional funds, our existing shareholders may experience dilution and the new equity or debt securities we issue may have rights, preferences and privileges senior to those of our existing shareholders.
 In addition, if we raise additional funds through collaboration, licensing or other similar arrangements, it may be necessary to relinquish valuable rights to our products or proprietary technologies, or grant licenses on terms that are not favorable to us.
 If we cannot raise funds on acceptable terms, we may not be able to develop or enhance our products, obtain the required regulatory clearances or approvals, execute our business plan, take advantage of future opportunities, or respond to competitive pressures or unanticipated customer requirements.
 Any of these events could adversely affect our ability to achieve our development and commercialization goals, which could have a material and adverse effect on our business, results of operations and financial condition.

-We expect to continue to incur losses.
+We expect to continue to incur losses through most of 2010.